 A sample of infected material is examined under a microscope and sent for culture.

-Antifungal drugs may be applied directly to the affected area or taken by mouth, but serious infections require drugs given by vein.
+Antifungal medications may be applied directly to the affected area or taken by mouth, but serious infections require medications given by vein.

-Candida is normally present on the skin, in the intestinal tract, and, in women, in the genital area.
+Candida are yeast that are normally present on the skin, in the intestinal tract, and in the genital area.
 Usually, Candida in these areas does not cause problems.
 However, the fungi sometimes cause skin infections Candidiasis (Yeast Infection) Candidiasis is infection with the yeast Candida.
 Candidiasis tends to occur in moist areas of the skin.
-Candidiasis may cause rashes, scaling, itching, and swelling.
-Doctors examine the... read more , mouth infections Symptoms (affecting the mucous membranes), or infections of the vagina Overview of Vaginal Infections In the United States, vaginal infections are one of the most common reasons women see their doctor, accounting for millions of visits each year.
-Vaginal infections are caused by microorganisms... read more .
-Such infections can develop in people with a healthy immune system, but they are more common or persistent in people with diabetes, cancer, or AIDS and in pregnant women.
+This skin infection may cause rashes, scaling, itching, and swelling.
+Doctors examine... read more , mouth infections Thrush Candidiasis is infection with the yeast Candida.
+Candidiasis tends to occur in moist areas of the skin.
+This skin infection may cause rashes, scaling, itching, and swelling.
+Doctors examine... read more (affecting the mucous membranes), or infections of the vulva and vagina Overview of Vaginitis (Vaginal Infection or Inflammation) Vaginal infections are one of the most common reasons women see their doctor, accounting for millions of visits each year.
+Vaginal infections are caused by infectious organisms (such as bacteria... read more .
+Such infections can develop in people with a healthy immune system, but they are more common among or persistent in people with diabetes, cancer, or AIDS and in pregnant women.
 Candidiasis of the mouth and esophagus are common among people with AIDS.
 Candidiasis is also common among people who are taking antibiotics because the antibiotics kill the bacteria that normally live in the body and compete with Candida, allowing Candida to grow unchecked.

 Candidiasis is bothersome but rarely life threatening.
 However, some forms of candidiasis are serious.
 They include